sgsbucket/animan-doc/docs/animan/show.md

 - Page: Profile
 - Tab: Shows
 :::
-1. Click the + button on the right of the desired Show to list all Episodes of the Show.
+1. Click the + button to the left of the desired Show to list all Episodes of the Show.
-1. Click the checkboxes on the right of the desired Episode to turn rendering On or Off.
+1. Click the respective checkbox to the right of the desired Episode to turn rendering On or Off.

 <Screenshot image="/screenshot/create_show.png">
   <ScreenshotMark x="4.5%" y="75%" width="4%" height="10%" textPosition="right" borderRadius="50%"></ScreenshotMark>